Using higher-order contracts to model session types: Introduction

 \section{Introduction}

 The purpose of this paper is to show that session types \cite{DBLP:conf/parle/TakeuchiHK94,DBLP:conf/esop/HondaVK98,DBLP:conf/wsfm/Dezani-Ciancaglinid09} can be given a \fllyabs behavioural interpretation using web-service contracts \cite{DBLP:journals/tcs/Padovani10,DBLP:journals/toplas/CastagnaGP09}.
 Higher-order session types are necessary to handle \emph{session delegation}, and in turn this calls for the development of a novel form of \emph{peer compliance} between higher-order contracts.
-Moreover, to prove the completeness of the model we introduce a novel form of syntactic duality for session types, which we call {\em type complement}.
-We believe that the type complement captures the intuition of \emph{complementary behaviour} more faithfully than the standard notion of type duality from \cite{DBLP:conf/esop/HondaVK98}
+Moreover, to prove the completeness of the model we introduce a novel form of syntactic duality for higher-order contracts, which we call {\em peer-duality}.
+We believe that this \emph{peer-duality}, when applied to session types, captures the intuition of \emph{complementary behaviour} more faithfully than the standard notion of type duality from \cite{DBLP:conf/esop/HondaVK98}.

+The current paper is the full-version of the extended abstract \cite{DBLP:conf/concur/BernardiH14}.
+It contains proofs for the various results, more explanations, and more examples.
+It also corrects a mistake in \cite{DBLP:conf/concur/BernardiH14}, which occurred when defining our novel form of syntactic duality for higher-order contracts.
+This will be explained in detail in \rsec{complement}.

-\paragraph{Session types:} The interactions between processes in a complex distributed system often follow a pre-ordained pattern.
+\paragraph{{\bf Session types:}} The interactions between processes in a complex distributed system often follow a pre-ordained pattern.
 Session types \cite{DBLP:conf/parle/TakeuchiHK94,DBLP:conf/esop/HondaVK98} have been proposed as a mechanism for concisely describing and structuring these interactions; they have been extensively studied \cite{DBLP:conf/wsfm/Dezani-Ciancaglinid09} and are being put into practice \cite{DBLP:conf/pvm/HondaMMNVY12}.
 As a simple example consider a system consisting of two entities

-which first exchange a new private communication channel or \emph{session}, $s$, over the public address of the store $\pch{urls}$; using the conventions of \cite{DBLP:journals/acta/GayH05} the costumer sends to the store one endpoint of this private session, namely $s^+$, and keeps the other endpoint $s^-$ for itself.
+which first exchange a new private communication channel or \emph{session}, $s$, over the public address of the store $\pch{urls}$; using the conventions of \cite{DBLP:journals/acta/GayH05} the customer sends to the store one endpoint of this private session, namely $s^+$, and keeps the other endpoint $s^-$ for itself.
 The session type $S$ determines the nature of the subsequent interaction allowed between the two entities, each using its own exclusive endpoint of the private session $s$.

 One form that the session type $S$ could take is

 where $\gt{\int},\gt{Addr},\gt{Id} $ are some base types of integers, addresses and credentials respectively, and